y123456y78/f23-lab10/README.md

 We will be using the mocking framework [Mockito](https://site.mockito.org/) in this lab.
 Here is a simple example to get you familiar with the important parts of Mockito.

-We'll use the `Cartoons` class for this example.
-The `Cartoons` class represents a mapping from characters to the cartoons they belong to.
+We'll use the `Comics` class for this example.
+The `Comics` class represents a mapping from characters to the Comics they belong to.
 ```
-public class Cartoons {
+public class Comics {
-	private Map<String, String> charactersToCartoons;
+	private Map<String, String> charactersToComics;

 	public String get(String character) {
-		return charactersToCartoons.get(character);
+		return charactersToComics.get(character);
 	}
 }
 ```
-We use the `mock` method to create a mock of `Cartoons`:
+We use the `mock` method to create a mock of `Comics`:
 ```
-Cartoons ourMock = mock(Cartoons.class);
+Comics ourMock = mock(Comics.class);
 ```

 Now we can use the `when` and `thenReturn` methods to add behavior to our mocked class (aka stub a method call):